Denhonator/KHPCSpeedrunTools/1FMMods/readme.txt

 RandoSomeLogic:
 - Randomizes items, level ups, rewards, magic, trinities and chests
 - If seed.txt exists, it will try to use it.
-Must be a number.
 Otherwise, the file will be created with a random seed.
 - Combine with SaveAnywhere and InstantGummi to get to world map right away.
 Everything will be open.

 Unlock0Volume: